Eastern Cascades forests

 - Selkirk-Priest Basin Association

 The Eastern Cascades Forest ecoregion delineated in this assessment is concordant with Omernik's ecoregion #9.
-However, we split this ecoregion from the northern portion of Bailey's ecoregion #M242 and put this portion into the Cascade Mountains Leeward Forests.
-In addition, Bailey's ecoregion includes both slopes of the Cascades, while we felt the plant series and climate were different enough to warrant splitting along the Cascade crest.
+However, the Eastern Cascades ecoregion is herein split from the northern portion of Bailey's ecoregion, #M242, placing that northern portion into the Cascade Mountains Leeward Forests.
+In addition, Bailey's ecoregion includes both slopes of the Cascades, while the authors feel the plant series and climate were different enough to warrant splitting along the Cascade crest.